 There are some good quality and effective services in England, but we lag behind other European countries and not enough progress is being made, quickly enough.
 We believe more can, and should, be done to improve lung health.

-The Taskforce brings together the most influential voices in lung health from across the country to agree a single 5-year plan about the improvements needed from prevention right through to end-of-life care.
+The Taskforce brings together the most influential voices in lung health from across the country to unite behind a single five year plan for the improvements needed from prevention right through to end-of-life care.

 Is the Taskforce independent of government?

 Yes, the group is independent of government.
 NHS Rightcare, a NHS England supported programme, is a member of the Taskforce, providing their expertise about delivering the best care to patients, making NHS money go as far as possible and improving patient outcomes.

 What is the objective of the Taskforce?

 The initial objective of the Taskforce was to develop a five year plan for improving lung health in England, endorsed by the whole respiratory community.
 The plan looks at prevention, diagnosis, treatment and medicines, living with a lung disease and end-of-life care, and come up with recommendations about each topic.

 What is the key change that the Taskforce wants to see happen?

 We want our plan for improving lung health across all services to be implemented in full by all relevant bodies, including NHS England, Public Health England and local authorities.

 How is this Taskforce different from anything that has existed previously?

 More representatives than ever before, from across the respiratory community, are teaming up to understand how to improve lung health.
 That’s different to anything that has existed before.
 The five year plan looks across all areas of lung health and includes the most up-to-date best practice evidence from across the UK.
 This has not previously been available in one place.